Tes3awy/PSIRT/README.md

     default: 192.168.64.134
 ```

-> You can also deploy the app on [Virtualbox](https://www.virtualbox.org/), but you just need to modify couple of lines in the `Vagrantfile` _(Provider-specific configuration section)_
+> You can also deploy the app on [Virtualbox](https://www.virtualbox.org/).
+Run `vagrant up --provider virtualbox` instead

 ## Screenshots